PlasmaPy/PlasmaPy/README.md

 You can subscribe to PlasmaPy's low-volume [mailing list] to receive PlasmaPy newsletters and other announcements.

-### Suggestion box

-We have a [suggestion box] if you would like to (optionally anonymously) suggest a feature/topic for consideration.
-These suggestions might be changed into GitHub issues for further discussion.

-## Contact information

-Please feel free to reach out to us at [team@plasmapy.org] or stop by our [office hours] with any ideas, questions, and/or puns about computational magnetohydrodynamics.

 ## License

 PlasmaPy is permissively licensed under a [3-clause BSD license] with added [protections against software patents].

-## Citing PlasmaPy

-An [emerging best practice for software citation] is to cite the _specific version_ of each software package used in a research project (instead of only citing a journal article, website, or GitHub repository).
-The citation should include a persistent identifier that uniquely identifies which version of the software was used.
-We therefore ask that you cite the specific version of PlasmaPy used in your research project.
-Releases of PlasmaPy are available from the [PlasmaPy community on Zenodo], along with many other PlasmaPy resources.
-Please check our documentation for more detailed [citation instructions].

 ## Acknowledgments